yext/studio/README.md

 ![enter image description here](https://yext-studio-images.s3.amazonaws.com/Screen+Shot+2023-02-02+at+9.18.10+AM.png)

 These are the various Components that can be added to your page.
-For now, you can ignore Layouts and Modules.
-Those will be described later.
+For now, you can ignore Layouts which will be described later.
 Once you select a Component, such as `Banner`, it will appear in the middle preview pane and on the left-hand side under `Layers`:

 ![enter image description here](https://yext-studio-images.s3.amazonaws.com/Screen+Shot+2023-02-03+at+9.41.51+AM.png)